Champions Showcase Tournament

 NOTE 1: The tournament committee reserves the right at its discretion to combine two age groups if registration numbers warrant.

-Saturday, Aug.
-3rd, Sunday Aug.
-4th, (Possibly Monday for Divisions with 5 teams) -Preliminary / Pool Games
+Saturday, Oct.
+9th, and Sunday 10th, (Possibly Monday for Divisions with 5 teams) -Preliminary / Pool Games

 Teams and players must be registered with their governing body (Provincial, State, or National Association).
 Player registration cards, complete with pictures, names, registration numbers and birth year, issued by the team’s governing body Registrar, are required and must be presented to the Tournament Committee at registration and be available for presentation, if and whenever required, to the Field Marshal or other Tournament Official.